When Agents Say One Thing and Do Another: Validating Elicited Beliefs from LLMs: Related Work

 \textbf{Medical applications:} A growing body of work evaluates large language models in clinically consequential settings, emphasizing that downstream quality depends on decision policies rather than static accuracy alone \citep{singhal2024expert,Gaber2025,Hager2024clinicalevaluation,Williams2024edllm}.
 Clinical evaluations further stress that models may lack reliable metacognitive awareness of their own limitations, making naive self-reported confidence insufficient for safe triage \citep{Griot2025metacognition,Hager2024clinicalevaluation}.
 Evaluations have also stressed difficulties in seeking information when necessary to make a diagnosis, perhaps reflecting incorrect probabilistic reasoning \cite{johri2025evaluation,li2024mediq}.
-Our aim is to provide a principled framework within which to approach such questions.
+Our aim is to provide a principled framework within which to understand how models' understanding of uncertainty relates to their decisions.